tdiprima/AgentFlowAI/README.md

 ### 2. Things To Try Myself
 - **Build a simple multi-agent system using CrewAI:** Create two agents (researcher and analyst) to monitor stock prices, generate insights, and email alerts if changes exceed 5%—focus on task chaining and tool integration.

 - **Experiment with LangGraph for a branching workflow:** Implement a decision-making agent that routes between research, analysis, or escalation nodes based on input complexity, adding visualization for debugging.

 - **Develop a type-safe agent with PydanticAI:** Define a structured output model (e.g., `BaseModel` for news summaries) and build an agent that scrapes articles, validates outputs, and stores results in a database.

 ### 3. Related Concepts I Should Look Into
 - **Multi-modal agents:** Integrating text, image, and voice processing (e.g., using tools like ImageAnalysisTool for handling diverse inputs).

 - **Self-improving agents:** Mechanisms for agents to analyze failures, update strategies, and validate improvements via feedback loops.

-- **Hierarchical agent teams:** Structuring agents with roles (e.g., CEO for strategy, researcher for data) for collaborative task execution.
+- **Hierarchical agent teams:** Structuring agents with roles (e.g., CEO for strategy researcher for data) for collaborative task execution.

 - **LLM observability:** Tools like LangSmith or Helicone for monitoring agent performance, token usage, and error tracing.

 - **Agent orchestration frameworks**: Exploring emerging ones like OpenAI Swarm or Microsoft Semantic Kernel for scalable, multi-agent coordination.

 ### 4. Python Equivalents